Pumpkin Patch and Spooky Trail

 9. Are you running SEN sessions?

-Yes, we’re running four SEN sessions from 9am - 10am on selected days (visitors are welcome to stay as long as they like after 10am).
+Yes, we’re running SEN sessions from 9am - 10am on selected days (visitors are welcome to stay as long as they like after 10am).
 Please see our ticket booking page and book the SEN specific sessions.
 Carers are free.

 10. What is Pumpkin Nights?